siegelh/AccessFitbitAPI/README.md

-# FitbitAPITesting
+# Access Fitbit API for Personal Data

 This is the code to connect to the Fitbit API and extract intraday heart rate data.

 ### Requirements

 * Python 2.7
-* Requires the login, password, client_id, and client_secret, which should be added to the "data\user_info.csv"
+* Requires the login, password, client_id, and client_secret, which should be added to the `data\user_info.csv`
-* To install Python package requirements, run "pip install -r requirements/packages.txt"
+* To install Python package requirements, run `pip install -r requirements/packages.txt` from `cmd`

 ### Instructions